Cheaper access to universal fluctuations in integrable spin chains from boundary effects

 One-dimensional integrable many body systems, which possess extensively many local conserved quantities and feature unusual transport properties, have been the subject of intense theoretical progress in the past decade \cite{BCDNF2016.1,CADY2016.1,BHMKPSZ2021.1,S2024.1}.
 In the context of classical and quantum integrable spin chains, super-diffusion was in particular observed for spin transport in chains with isotropic interaction, both numerically \cite{Z2011.1,LZP2017.1} and experimentally \cite{SSDNSGMT2021.1,WRYMKSHRGYBZ2022.1,KRMZG2023.1,R+2024.1}.

 Super-diffusion in integrable spin chains has been related \cite{LZP2019.1,DKSD2019.1,DNMKI2019.1,DM2020.1,KP2020.1,WSBE2020.1,BGI2021.1,YMKHY2022.1,RDSK2023.1,KSIP2024.1,TTBFVDN2025.1,PMDSVPZ2025.1,GV2024.1} to Kardar-Parisi-Zhang (KPZ) fluctuations, initially introduced in the study of interface growth \cite{KPZ1986.1} and driven particles \cite{vBKS1985.1}, and which generically emerge in systems with few conservation laws from non-linear fluctuating hydrodynamics \cite{vB2012.1,S2014.1}.
 In integrable spin chains, KPZ fluctuations for spin transport were argued to result from a decoupling of magnetization from the infinitely many conservation laws \cite{B2020.1}, and a description in terms of two KPZ modes \cite{DNGV2023.1} reproduces the spin flip symmetry of the chain from KPZ fluctuations, which are inherently asymmetric due to their directed nature.
+Recent works \cite{R+2024.1,KSIP2024.1,TTBFVDN2025.1,MSBDZX2025.1} on higher correlation functions have however cast some doubt on this simple picture.

-So far, most research on KPZ fluctuations \footnote{More specifically, the KPZ fixed point, corresponding to a high non-linearity limit of the KPZ equation \cite{KPZ1986.1}} in relation with integrable spin chains has focused on the idealized \emph{infinite line} setting \cite{C2011.1,HHT2015.1,S2017.1,T2018.1}, where the system is large enough so that boundaries have no influence on the time scales considered.
+So far, most research on KPZ fluctuations \footnote{More specifically, the KPZ fixed point, corresponding to a high non-linearity limit of the KPZ equation \cite{KPZ1986.1}} in relation with integrable spin chains has focused on the idealized \emph{infinite line} setting \cite{C2011.1,HHT2015.1,S2017.1,T2018.1}, where the system is large enough so that on the time scales considered, boundaries have no influence.
 There, KPZ fluctuations describe a scale invariant random height field $h(x,t)$ depending on space $x\in\mathbb{R}$ and time $t\geq0$, whose standard deviation grows as $t^{1/3}$ and correlation length as $t^{2/3}$.
 Then, in a given physical system of total size $L$ with microscopic scale $\ell$ fixed by e.g. lattice spacing, KPZ fluctuations on the infinite line may only be observed in the regime $\ell\ll T^{2/3}\ll L$ with $T$ the microscopic time scale.